ismailsalmi/react-background-image/README.md

 You can also pass in any of the optional props (attatchment, position, repeat, size) if you want to customize the background image further.

 ```
-import { BackGroundImage } from 'background-image-react';
+import { BackGroundImage } from 'react-background-image-component';

 <BackGroundImage
   imgUrl={imgUrl}